OpenVisionE2/XMLTV-Import/README.md

 Import's EPG data from rytec and other xml data sources.

-This software is released under the GPLv2 license.

 Providers should check out the .xml files in the /etc/epgimport directory for information on creating your own source.

 Users need not read this, just configure it from the plugins.

 Special thanks go to:

 'rytec' for providing the XMLTV data

-'oudeis' and 'arnoldd' for the initial plugin 'Panagiotis Malakoudis' for his tips for UTF-8
+'oudeis' and 'arnoldd' for the initial plugin

+'Panagiotis Malakoudis' for his tips for UTF-8

 The PLi team for putting up with me

 All the sat4all.com folks who contributed